XBeach

 Running your XBeach simulations on the Cloud is easy.
 All you need is to create a short Python script that points Inductiva to the simulation artifacts you have on your computer, and we will take it from there.

-On the right, we show how to use the Inductiva API to send an XBeach simulation to an 180 vCPU machine (c3d-standard-180) hosted on Google Cloud (GCP).
+On the right, we show how to use the Inductiva API to send an XBeach simulation to a 180 vCPU machine (c3d-highcpu-180) hosted on Google Cloud (GCP).

-You can copy paste this Python script and adapt it to your own case, indicating the XBeach version you want to run.
-Your simulation will start right away without waiting in a queue.
+You can copy paste this Python script, adapt it to your own case, and specify the XBeach version you want to run.
+Your simulation will start right away, without waiting in a queue.

 """XBeach example."""